 Key Combination Function

 FN + F1 Enters "Lock computer mode".

 To restore your desktop, you need to log on again.

 FN + F2 Switches between the power plans.

 FN + F3 Switches the system to Sleep Mode.

 FN + F4 Switches the system to Hibernation Mode.

 FN + F5 Changes the active display device.

 To use a simultaneous mode, you must set the resolution of the internal display panel to match the resolution of the external display device.

-FN + F6 Decreases the brightness of the display panel in in individual steps.
+FN + F6 Decreases the brightness of the display panel in individual steps.

-FN + F7 Increases the brightness of the display panel in in individual steps.
+FN + F7 Increases the brightness of the display panel in individual steps.

 FN + F8 Turns the Airplane mode on or off.

 FN + F9 Enables or disables the Touch Pad.

-FN + F10 Turns on Arrow Mode.

-Key Combination Function FN + F11 Turns on Numeric Mode.
-FN + F12 Locks the cursor on a specific line.
-FN + ESC Turns the sound on or off.
+Key Combination Function FN + ESC Turns the sound on or off.
 FN + 1 Reduces the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 2 Enlarges the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 3 Decreases the playback volume of the computer.
 FN + 4 Increases the playback volume of the computer.
 FN + 5 Switches between available cooling methods for the current power plan.
 This function is supported with some models.
 FN + Space Changes the display resolution.
 FN + S Allows you to search your computer, the web, or within an app.
 FN + Z (🚞) Toggles the mode of the keyboard backlight between Timer , On , and Off .
-To set up the brightness, click Start -> TOSHIBA - > TOSHIBA Settings .
-Click Keyboard tab, and select a level under Keyboard Backlight Brightness Control .
-To set up the timer, launch the BIOS setup utility, select PowerManagement -> Keyboard Backlight Control Mode , and select TIMER .
-Adjust the timer under Backlight Lighting Time .
+To set up the brightness, Start -> TOSHIBA Settings.
+Click Keyboard tab, and select a level under Keyboard Backlight Brightness Control.
+To set up the timer, launch the BIOS setup utility, select PowerManagement -> Keyboard Backlight Control Mode, and select TIMER.
+Adjust the timer under Backlight Lighting Time.
 This function is supported with some models.

 Some functions show the toast notification at the edges of the screen.

 Those toast notifications are enabled by default.
-You can disable them in TOSHIBA Settings.
+You can disable them in the TOSHIBA settings.

-To access it, click Start -> TOSHIBA -> TOSHIBA Settings -> Keyboard.
+To access it, click Start -> TOSHIBA Settings -> Keyboard.